vpc-ccg/calib/README.md

-# BarGoat
+# Calib
-BarGoat clusters paired-end reads using their barcodes and sequences.
-BarGoat is suitable for amplicon sequencing where a molecule is tagged, then PCR amplified with high depth.
+Calib clusters paired-end reads using their barcodes and sequences.
+Calib is suitable for amplicon sequencing where a molecule is tagged, then PCR amplified with high depth.

 ## Prerequisites

-BarGoat read clustering is implemented in C++11 and has been tested on Linux operating system.
+Calib read clustering is implemented in C++11 and has been tested on Linux operating system.

-The simulatation module of BarGoat is implemented in Python 3.
-BarGoat read simulation has the following prerequisites:
+The simulatation module of Calib is implemented in Python 3.
+Calib read simulation has the following prerequisites:

 - [pyfaidx](https://pypi.python.org/pypi/pyfaidx)
 - [numpy](https://pypi.python.org/pypi/numpy)